GeyserMC/GeyserOptionalPack/developer_documentation.md

 (q.health > 99 || !q.is_bribed) ?
 3 : math.floor(q.health / 25)
 ```

 The trinary operator ensures that even if `max_health`, defined at 100, is overflowed, the expression will never produce a value outside the range of 0-3.
 As all data is derived resource pack side, this addition requires no modification by the server (though `query.is_bribed` enables the feature).
-Currently, the textures provided by the array are blank due to copyright concerns.
-Eventually, some method of obtaining these assets will be added.
+The textures required for this to display can be retrieved during the build process.

 ### Shulkers